 This was my experience for years.
 I believed I was a hopeless case.
 I tried everything but nothing worked.
 No diet, including Paleo, would save me.

 Things changed when I realized that fixing a broken body is not as straight forward as a filling a cookie-cutter prescription.

 But the minutia of these recommendations is where it gets tricky.
 How careful one needs to be, what amounts of foods one needs to eat, and which specific foods are good or bad depends on that individual’s immune system, intestinal damage, level of depleted minerals, and so on.
-For anyone with problems as big as I have had you can expect that recovery will take time, and it may take fairly constant adjusting.
+For anyone with big problems you can expect that recovery will take time, and it may take constant adjusting for a while.